Nathaniel-Dominguez/Counting-Prototype/README.md

 - Advanced scoring systems with multipliers and combos
 - Mobile touch controls for broader platform support
 - VR implementation for immersive gameplay
+- Build out the Shop Menu with custom ball skins and upgrades
+- Add a Tutorial Mode to explain the game to new players

 ## 🧰 Built With